Kaisaniemi

-As well as the park and the restaurant, Kaisaniemi has Kinopalatsi, the second largest movie theatre in Helsinki.
+Kaisaniemi is well known for Kaisaniemi park, which covers roughly 17 hectares near the city centre.
+Kaisaniemi has Kinopalatsi, the second largest movie theatre in Helsinki.
 It is also the site of the fine University of Helsinki Botanical Garden and glasshouses.
-Kaisaniemi is served by the University of Helsinki metro station, opened in 1995.
+Kaisaniemi is served by the University of Helsinki metro station (known as Kaisaniemi before 2015), opened in 1995.
 The Finnish National Theatre, Helsinki Casino and a number of hotels are located in the area.
 The Green League party of Finland traditionally holds their less formal events and happenings at the Restaurant Kaisaniemi.